 |out (bytes)||How much bytes we have sent per second.|

-The graph represents how many packets have been sent or received.
+The graph represents how many packets have been sent or received of a certain kind.

-Shows a list of current nodes being synchronized over the network, when OneSync is enabled.
+Shows a list of current objects and nodes being synchronized over the network, when game state awareness is enabled.

 The resmon command will open the resource monitor.
 The resource monitor monitors the CPU usage and memory usage for each resource and shows this in a nice overview.
 Comes in handy when you encounter performance issues during gameplay.